dataform-co/dataform/content/docs/packages/contribute-to-an-existing-package.md

 priority: 2
 ---

-The instructions below walk you through the steps required to suggest improvements to a Dataform package.
+The instructions below explain how to make improvements to existing Dataform packages.
 You may also find it useful to read GitHub's [guide on forking projects](https://guides.github.com/activities/forking/).

 ## Fork the repo

-The first step in contributing to an existing package is to fork the repository of that package.
-In GitHub, the fork option is in the top-right corner when you have the repo open.
+The first step is to fork the repository of the package.
+In GitHub, the fork option is in the top-right corner when you have the repository page open.

 ## Create a clone of the forked repo